 But even if you have already designed your book and made all those choices it may be that there are some printing issues or color issues you may not be aware of, and for those kinds of issues I can be of great help, since all things are fixable before final pdf files are uploaded to the printer.
 Experience counts.
 Thirty five plus years of producing books.
 I love books (and it shows).

-If you are ready to find out what a book you might produce will cost, fill out my quick inquiry or my full quote request making sure to give me a range of quantities from the smallest you might want to a larger number so you can begin to understand why marketing is so important, that is, why quantity only equals profit when the quantities are larger.
+If you are ready to find out what a book you might produce will cost, fill out my quick inquiry or my full quote request making sure to give me a range of quantities from the smallest you might want to a larger number so you can begin to understand why marketing is so important, that is, why quantity only equals profit when the quantities are large enough.